Manifolds and cobordisms

 We discuss a description of supermanifolds that goes back to (BerezinLeites).

-Forgetting the graded part by projecting out the nilpotent ideal in yields the underlying ordinary smooth manifold .
+Forgetting the graded part by projecting out the nilpotent ideal in (i.e. applying the bosonic modality) yields the underlying ordinary smooth manifold .

 One just writes for the super algebra of global sections.